Agha Sikandar: Personal life

 Agha married Rubina, the daughter of actor Inayat Hussain Bhatti and Shahida Bano.

 Agha's sons Aagha Ali and Ali Sikandar are both actors.

-Agha's son Agha Ali is married to actress Hina Altaf.
+Agha's son Agha Ali was married to actress Hina Altaf.

 Illness and death

 Agha died of a heroin overdose on 25 May 1993 in Lahore.
 He was 38 years old.
 Although some of his co-stars initially suspected that he died from a heart attack, it was later revealed he had overdosed.
 He was laid to rest at Mominpura Cemetery in Lahore.